willpost1292/willpost1292.github.io/essays/TheParticipationGrade.md

 Growing up, I hated school.
 Well, I wouldn’t say I hated it, I just chose not to participate.
 So when I was old enough, I took up the opportunity to dropout of high school.
 Who would have thought that seven years later, I would be pursuing a B.S in Computer Science?

 ## Failure to Launch
   My lack of school enthusiasm started before I can remember.
-Even when I was in elementary school, I had straight Ds, because they wouldn’t give out F’s.
+Even when I was in elementary school, I had straight Ds because they wouldn’t give out F’s.
 Middle school was much of the same, with some of my grades being in the teens.
 By the time I reached high school, I was skipping class to hang out with the wrong crowd and make poor life choices.
 I ended up a high school dropout with a dead-end job working in a restaurant.

 ## A New Direction
   Then something amazing happened.
 See my sister had a much different approach to learning.
 In fact, she excelled at it.
 She ended up with her Doctorate in Mathematics, and had a career as a junior professor at UH Manoa on the island of Oahu, HI.
 She so kindly offered to help me move to Hawaii from my hometown in Massachusetts, so that I could get my degree and turn my life around.
 I knew that restaurant work was always gonna be available, so I took the plunge, and moved to Honolulu on my twenty first birthday.